doanamo/Game-Engine-7-2022/Readme.md

 ===

 * *Build/* - Build configuration files
+* *Deploy/* - Files needed to run compiled binaries
+* *Example/* - Example project built using this library
+* *External/* - Dependencies such as third party libraries
 * *Include/* - Include files for engine library
 * *Source/* - Source files for engine library
-* *External/* - External dependencies such as third party libraries
-* *Deploy/* - Files needed to run compiled binaries
-* *Example/* - Example project built using engine library
-* *Tests/* - Unit tests and their resources
+* *Tests/* - Code unit tests and their resources
+* *Tools/* - Miscellaneous tools used by engine

 Requirements
 ===